fthiella/Sentosa-SQL-Library/README.md

 # Sentosa SQL Library

-A small Python library that builds parameterized SQL queries for DataTables, Access-style pagination, and AI-generated filters.
+A Python library to build parameterized SQL queries from plain dicts.
+I use it mainly for three things:

+- DataTables backends;
+- cursor-based pagination (similar to how Microsoft Access works);
+- as a bridge between LLM-generated JSON and the database.

-Supports PostgreSQL, SQLite, MySQL, and Oracle.
+Supports PostgreSQL, SQLite, MySQL and Oracle.

 ---